f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 80%

 At this point you can configure the tenant as you normally would any BIG-IP device.
-You could use Declarative Onboarding (DO) to configure all the lower-level network and system settings, and then use AS3 to automate application deployments.
+You could use Declarative Onboarding (DO) to configure all the lower-level network and system settings and then use AS3 to automate application deployments.

 Tenant Deployment via API
 ---------------------------